 I’ll be writing more about the natural navigation exercise itself in my next newsletter (you can subscribe at the bottom of the page), but here I’ll stick to explaining the difference between mist and fog.

 Both mist and fog are created when the air becomes saturated and water vapour condenses to form droplets that hang in the air.
 Air becomes saturated more quickly at lower temperatures, so mists and fogs are more likely when a) the air is very humid and/or b) the air is relatively cool.

-Mist and fog are both, in physical terms, the same as clouds.
+Fog and mist are both, in physical terms, the same as clouds.
 The difference between clouds and mist or fog, is just in the eye of the beholder.
 Clouds you see hugging a mountaintop will be mist or fog to a walker near that summit.

 The difference between mist and fog is a simple one and it is about degrees of visibility.
 It does no harm to think of fog as just dense mist, or if you prefer, mist as a light fog.
 But if you are being precise and, depending on the authority you defer to, there is a specific difference between mist and fog.

 The most common practical definition is this: